Assistant Inspector General for Investigations (Attorney Advisor)

 Mandatory Qualifications Requirements: To meet minimum qualifications, applicants must possess the following technical and executive core competencies.
 These competencies would typically be gained through experience, education, and training that reflects progressive development and achievement in managing a Federal legal program for a nationwide organization.
 An individual’s total experience and education must demonstrate the ability to perform the duties of the position.

-A. Technical Qualification – All applicants must include a narrative statement showing how their knowledge and experience relates to the following technical qualification.
+A. Technical Professional Competencies – All applicants must include a narrative statement showing how their knowledge and experience relates to the following Technical Professional Competencies (TPCs).
 The narrative statement should not two pages for each qualification.

-- Demonstrated experience leading, directing and monitoring a comprehensive Federal criminal or administrative investigative program involving broad and complex issues of fraud, waste, abuse, or misconduct by senior officials through a large geographically dispersed professional workforce.
+TPC 1: Demonstrated experience leading, directing, and monitoring a comprehensive criminal or administrative investigative program involving broad and complex issues of fraud, waste, abuse, or misconduct by senior officials through a large geographically dispersed professional workforce.

 - LEADING CHANGE - Ability to bring about strategic change, both within and outside the organization, to meet organizational goals.
 Inherent to this ECQ is the ability to establish an organizational vision and to implement it in a continuously changing environment.

 - LEADING PEOPLE - Ability to lead people toward meeting the organization’s vision, mission, and goals.
 Inherent to this ECQ is the ability to provide an inclusive workplace that fosters the development of others, facilitates cooperation and teamwork, and supports constructive resolution of conflicts.